bastienmichaux/generator-jhipster-db-helper/README.md

 This is a [JHipster](http://jhipster.github.io/) module, meant to be used in a JHipster application.

 JHipster was created with the purpose to generate pristine new applications.
-It enforces conventions which make it hard to use it with messy existing databases.
+It enforces conventions which makes it hard to use it with messy existing databases.
-However some of us still want create to JHipster applications with such databases.
+However some of us still want create a JHipster applications with such databases.
 `generator-jhipster-db-helper` makes it easy.

 ## Usage